Retaining People at Your Company

 Lead with humility, not hierarchy

-Celebrate wins publicly; address issues privately
+Celebrate wins publicly; address issues privately (as much as possible)

-Make clarity and care your leadership baseline
+Make clarity and care (via communication) your leadership baseline

-Core Drivers of Retention in Construction:
+Foundations of Retention in Construction:

 1. Clarity of Role and Expectations